oracle/weblogic-kubernetes-operator/site/prometheus.md

 # Prometheus integration

-**PLEASE NOTE** This page is not ready for general consumption yet, we have some rough notes in here, we are working on writing better doc for how to set up this integration.
+**PLEASE NOTE** This page is a work in progress, we have some rough notes in here, we are working on writing better doc for how to set up this integration.

 Note that there is a video demonstration of the Prometheus integration available [here](https://youtu.be/D7KWVXzzqx8).